NickAnastasoff/CollegeSync/README.md

-"Being in early college classes should be exciting, but for me, it turned into a huge organizational mess.
+Being in early college classes should be exciting, but for me, it turned into a huge organizational mess.
 With classes at four different colleges, each with its own portal, email, and calendar, important emails got buried, and assignments were scattered across platforms.
 I missed deadlines and struggled with transferring credits because I couldn’t keep track of all my transcripts.
-I created CollegeSync to help students like me, offering a central place to track assignments, consolidate emails, and store documents like transcripts, so students can focus on learning instead of the chaos."
+I created CollegeSync to help students like me, offering a central place to track assignments, consolidate emails, and store documents like transcripts, so students can focus on learning instead of the chaos.

 ## Key Features of OrbitEDU